jmathai/elodie/Readme.md

 OK, so what if you don't like the folders being named `2015-07-Jul/Mountain View`?
 No problem!

 You can add a custom folder structure by editing your `config.ini` file (which should be placed under `~/.elodie/config.ini`).
+If you'd like to use a different folder for your configuration file then set an environment variable named `ELODIE_APPLICATION_DIRECTORY` with the fully qualified directory path.

 #### Custom folder examples